nghiango1/hello/c/arrayGetLength/README.md

   // Mark with value 0b11...11000
   INTERNAL_SIZE_T mark = (~0) ^ (1 + 2 + 4);

-  // Try to delete the first 3 bit using our crafted mask INTERNAL_SIZE_T chunksize = p->size & mark;
+  // Set the first 3 bit to 0 using our crafted mask INTERNAL_SIZE_T chunksize = p->size & mark;
   // Get the final data size of the chunk, the array length in bytes INTERNAL_SIZE_T arrayLength = chunksize - CHUNK_HDR_SZ;